Your knowledge of English

 What happens if I don’t give you evidence of my English skills?

-If you don't us your evidence or we're not satisfied with it, we'll approve your registration – but without a licence to practise.
+If you don't give us your evidence or we're not satisfied with it, we'll approve your registration – but without a licence to practise.
 This means you won't be able to practise medicine in the UK.

 If you give us your evidence before we complete the registration process at your identity check, and it meets our requirements, we will grant you both registration and a licence to practise.